Sayur Asem Jakarta

 Before you start

-• Toast the shrimp paste to awaken its depth.
+• Toast the shrimp paste.

 Ingredients